hankhjliao/RSS2Pocket/README.md

 Therefore, I try to use GitHub Action to do the jobs.

 This project will execute the python script every hour,
-and it will save articles which were posted from RSS feed to Pocket.
+and it will save articles from RSS feed to Pocket.

 ## Getting Started